 “At the stroke of the midnight hour, when the world sleeps, India will awake to life and freedom.
 A moment comes, which comes but rarely in history, when we step out from the old to the new, when an age ends, and when the soul of a nation, long suppressed, finds utterance..”

 Garam Hawa, a movie by S.M.
-Sathyu, focuses on the social aspect in the North India, immediately after the partition, the relation between the Muslim and Hindu residents of Agra, and the changing perspectives of Hindus and Nationalists toward their Muslim counterparts.
-The Hindu sentiment towards the birth of Pakistan, minority Muslim population residing in India, and the socioeconomic advantage of Hindu officials, causes a segregation and disparity among the class in the society.
-Money lenders refuse to loan the Muslims, employers stop employing them, State confiscated the houses with no official ownership, making their life ever hard and forcing them to migrate to Pakistan.
+Sathyu, analyzes on the social-economic scenario of Northern India after partition, the relation between the Muslim and Hindu inhabitants of Agra and the changing perspectives of Hindus and Nationalists toward their Muslim counterparts.
+The Hindu sentiment towards the birth of Pakistan, minority Muslim population residing in India, and the socioeconomic dominance of Hindu bureaucrats, caused a mass segregation and disparity among them.
+Money lenders refuse to provide loan to Muslims and employers stop employing them, State confiscates the houses of those possessing no official ownership, making their life harder and compelling them to migrate to Pakistan as an only solution.

-Salim Mirza (Balraj Sahni), a small time shoe factory owner, is refused the loan for business by the bank and other money lenders, due to the risk of default in payment, making if difficult for him to complete the sales order for new shoes.
-He faces every hardship of life in those mere few days.
-He and his family is thrown out of his home, he looses his factory, eventually his old mother and the daughter dies.
-The changing attitude of his Hindu friends toward him creates an urge for him to finally migrate, leaving everything he dreamed of in his home as an unfulfilled dream.
-Still, migrating is indecisive, for he is a man of principles and interest to remain in India.
+Salim Mirza (Balraj Sahni), a small time shoe factory owner, is refused business loan by various banks and money lenders, for he is a Muslim.
+He faces hardships of highest sort in those mere few days.
+He and his family is thrown out of their home, he looses his factory, eventually his old mother and a daughter die.
+The changing attitude of his Hindu friends toward him compels him to move out of the country.
+Still, migrating is indecisive for Salim for he is a man of principles and love for the country.

-The final plot of the movie sees him coming out of his long silence, and marching against the unjust society.
+The final plot of the movie we see him coming out of his long silence, and marching against the unjust society.
 He, an old man, awakens and fights for his rights.
-Salim Mirza, a man of self-respect, principles and faith, doesn’t falter till the end.
+Salim Mirza; a man of self-respect, principles and faith, doesn’t falter till the end.
 With his uncompromising faith for God and everyday hardship, he tries to make the situation better for him and his family.
-A person living his life would definitely have migrated by now, but he remains adamant.
-He claims, India is his motherland, he is an Indian, and he will live and die in this country.
-He fights for his life, his job and his family, and for his desire to live a prosperous life in the very same country.
+He remains adamant.
+He fights for his life, his job and his family, and for his desire to live a prosperous life in the very country he ever lived.
 Migrating to Pakistan is not an option for him, for he believes the good faith and good deeds will definitely offer him and his family a better life.

-It’s not the case, where only Muslim suffered this situation, but many Hindus in Pakistan suffered the same faith.
+It’s not the case where only Muslim suffered from such dire situations, but many Hindus in Pakistan suffered the same faith.
 They were displaced and discriminated too.
-Even, they must have fight for their right.
-It seems that it was natural for this to happen.
-Either living with it, or changing it, was the only option.
+Even, they fought for their right.
+It seems that it was a natural course of time, rather difficult to compensate with anything else.

 Video on Partition of India, 1947